Grace Clinton: Youth

 Clinton has played for England at under-17, under-19, and under-23 youth levels.

 On 30 July 2021, with the under-19s, Clinton provided the assist for the equalising goal, as well as scored the final goal, in a 4–1 win over Czech Republic.
 In October 2021, in 2022 U-19 Championship qualification, Clinton scored a hat-trick against Northern Ireland in an 8–1 win, followed by the winning goal against Switzerland in a 1–0 victory, helping England to qualify for the final tournament.
 On 17 February 2022, in the U-19 Marbella International Tournament, Clinton scored the opening goal in a 4–0 victory over Finland.
 In June 2022, Clinton was named to the under-19 squad for the 2022 U-19 Championship, where she scored the final goal against Norway in an 8–1 win.
 She played the full 90 minutes in each group match, as England were eliminated at the group stage.

-In November 2022, Clinton played for the under-23 squad in friendlies against Netherlands and Italy.
+In November 2022, Clinton played for the under-23 squad in friendlies against the Netherlands and Italy.
 In April 2023, she played in matches against Portugal and Belgium, and was again called up for matches against Norway and Belgium in September 2023, starting both.